JimSchofield/Guty-Blocks-2/README.md

 ## Deleting a block
 You will need to delete the block folder *and* remove the import statements from index.js (and index.view.js if it included a view script).

+## Production build
+Running `npm run build:prod` will build files as usual but will include js minification.
+A todo item for me is to include CSS minification as well.

 ## Setup details
 * Instead of creating a php enqueuing  function for each individual block, we import individual blocks into one `index.js` file and one `style.css` file.